tidymodels/parsnip/man/rmd/bag_tree_rpart.md

 ## Other details

-For the censored regression mode, predictions of type `"time"` are predictions of the median survival time.
+Predictions of type `"time"` are predictions of the median survival time.

 ## References